karttur/arduino/_posts/2019/2019-11-10-ide-arduino-IDE-setup.markdown

   - Mac OSX
 image: avg-trmm-3b43v7-precip_3B43_trmm_2001-2016_A
 date: '2019-11-10 11:27'
-modified: '2019-11-10 T18:17:25.000Z'
+modified: '2020-02-18 T12:17:25.000Z'
 comments: true
 share: true
 ---

 ## Introduction

-The Arduino Integrated development Environment (IDE) can be accessed using the could, or installed locally.
+The Arduino Integrated development Environment (IDE) can be accessed using the cloud, or installed locally.
 This post covers how to setup Arduino IDE locally on Mac OSX.
 At time of writing this (November 2019) the Arduino IDE does not recognize the usb port for all kinds of board and the post describes how to use [<span class='app'>Homebrew</span>](https://brew.sh) to fix this problem.

-If <span class='app'>Ardiono IDE</span> recognizes the USB and the sketch (script) compiles but does not load with an error like:
+If <span class='app'>Ardiono IDE</span> recognizes the USB and the sketch (script) compiles but does not load, and ends with an error like:

 ```
 avrdude: stk500_recv(): programmer is not responding
 avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x00
 ```

-a probable cause is that you have some componets connected to your rx and tx pins.
+a probable cause is that you have some components connected to your rx and tx pins.

 ## prerequisits